SummaryRead the full fact sheet

 - It commonly affects primary school children and is not dangerous for most people.

 - Pregnant women, people with haemolytic blood disorders and those with compromised immune systems need to see a doctor if exposure to the slapped cheek virus is suspected.

 Slapped cheek disease is a viral infection that mainly affects primary-school-aged children.
 It results from being infected with human parvovirus B19.
 It causes a bright red rash on the cheeks, which look as though they have been slapped – hence the name.

-For most children, infection with slapped cheek disease initially causes little more than cold symptoms.
+For most children, infection with slapped cheek disease initially causes little more than symptoms.
 These generally improve after a few days, when the rash starts to show.

 Most people with slapped cheek infection need little if any treatment.
 Rest and pain-relieving medication (such as paracetamol) may help.